hchenqi/ViewDesign/README.md

 # ViewDesign

-A C++ GUI library
+A C++ GUI framework

 ## Introduction

-*ViewDesign* is a general-purpose, object-oriented, highly modular, minimal and flexible cross-platform C++ GUI library with multi-backend support.
-It ships with an easily extensible component library for explicit and intuitive UI building, featuring compile-time layout compatibility check via C++ concepts, which is particularly helpful for designing complex UI components with minimal run-time overhead.
+*ViewDesign* is a general-purpose, object-oriented, highly modular, minimal and flexible cross-platform C++ GUI framework with multi-backend support.
+It ships with an easily extensible component library for explicit and intuitive UI building, featuring compile-time layout compatibility check via C++ concepts, which is particularly helpful for designing complex UI components with minimal runtime overhead.

 ### Highlight

-- written in modern C++, object-oriented, without any markup language
+(core library of *ViewDesign*)
-- a single static library built with CMake, lightweight, modular and extensible
+- a single static library in native C++, built with CMake (using standard C++23)
-- cross-platform with multi-backend support
+- cross-platform, with multi-backend support
-- easy to setup and integrate, no boilerplate
+- easy to setup and integrate, no boilerplate, no special environment
-- clear and efficient logic for layout calculation and rendering
+- minimal, clear and efficient logic for component management, layout calculation and rendering
 - intrinsically DPI-aware
 - fit for both 'immediate-mode' and 'retained-mode' GUI programming, supporting hot reload with ease

+(standard component library of *ViewDesign*, bundled together with the core library)
+- object-oriented, modular and extensible
-- conceptual separation of components as `control`, `frame` and `layout`
+- conceptual separation of components as *control*, *frame* and *layout*
-- explicit control of component layouts
+- explicit declaration of component layout with **size traits**
-- compile-time check of layout compatibility between components through size traits
+- compile-time check of layout compatibility between components

 ### Example

+> The example section demonstrates the usage of the standard component library of *ViewDesign*, which, however, can be easily customized and extended.

 The program below displays "Hello World!" at the center of the main window: ([Example/HelloWorld.cpp](Example/HelloWorld.cpp))